polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/contracts-pallet.md

 ---
 title: Configure the contracts pallet
-description: Configure the Substrate runtime to prepare for writing smart contracts.
+description: Add the contracts pallet to the Substrate node template runtime to prepare for writing smart contracts.
 keywords:
 ---